microsoft/language-server-protocol/protocol.md

 interface ServerCapabilities {
 	/**
 	 * The server supports receiving results solely through $/partialResult notifications for requests from the server to the client.
-	 * If true, the client should send all data through $/partialResult and send null as the result in the final response.
 	 */
 	streaming?: boolean;
 	/**